|Nutritional Guidelines (per serving)|

 - 1 tablespoons butter

-- 1 cup thinly sliced mushrooms, sauteed in butter
+- 1 cup thinly sliced mushrooms (sautéed in butter)

 - 1 cup sour cream